30 / 60 / 90 Day Plan

 02

-Estimating is the primary theater
+Estimating is where the work is

 Design is solid.
 My work there is refinement and orchestration, not rebuild.